Understanding Cholesterol

 Your family history may help you better predict your heart health risks.
 Even if you are a low risk for heart disease, you’ll need to understand how your body deals with cholesterol.
 The American Heart Association recommend you should know your risk factors for heart disease and be screened prior to turning 20.
 By age 40, the AHA recommends you should know your own heart risk score.
 Calculate your own heart risk score at the AHA site

-Nutrim® Oat Bran Beta-Glucan
+Nutrim® Oat ß-Glucan

 see extended description